alexanderjsingleton/aws/README.md

 3. Type `desc mymusic` to see the id and corresponding columns which will store that data eventually input.
 4. Type `quit` to exit MySQL
 5. Next, go to your instance page prefixed with /mysqltest.php (e.g. in screencast example it was '')
-6. An elementary form should be displaued with fields to input 'Artist' and 'Album'.
+6. An elementary form should be displayed with fields to input 'Artist' and 'Album'.
 Have at it!
 Enter some bangers.
 7. Type enter and you will see your tunes returned!
 This means that data is contained within the back-end.
 8. To verify, go back to the terminal window and type `mysql -u root -p` (remember, copy and paste the password noted in step #6).
 9. Now type `SELECT * FROM music;`